saidelsherbiny/saidelsherbiny/README.md

 - AZURE
 - Python

-I also love cybersecurity, I am currently working on my OCSP certifications.
+I also love cybersecurity, I am currently working on my OSCP certifications.
 Some of the CTFS I enjoy doing are:
 - HackTheBox
 - CyberSci 2023 3rd Position!